-Part 4: Total payments for financial year 1 July 2019 to 30 June 2020
+Part 4: Total payments for financial year 1 July 2020 to 30 June 2021

-Part 4 of the return requires the disclosure of the gross total amount of all payments made by or on behalf of the associated entity to external entities.
+Part 4 of the return requires disclosure of the gross total cash payments made by or on behalf of the associated entity to external entities.
+Total payments should be reported on a cash basis.
+This means not using total expense but instead aggregating total cash payments.